-These three-month timeframes are punchy and, although some of the guidance is still only in draft form, service providers should think about: (1) how the OSA impacts them; (2) how they might be categorised under the OSA and what obligations might apply to them; (3) what child safety risks might be present on their service; and (4) what structures should be implemented to carry out the required assessments and adopt the mitigating measures recommended by the codes.
+Although the Codes are subject to final parliamentary approval, they are not likely to change at this point.
+Accordingly, if they have not done so already, service providers should think about: (1) how the OSA impacts them; (2) how they might be categorised under the OSA and what obligations might apply to them; (3) what child safety risks might be present on their service; and (4) what structures should be implemented to carry out the required assessments and adopt the mitigating measures recommended by the codes.
 This will enable service providers to have a strong foundation in place on which they can build the blocks of their OSA child safety compliance.